oswee/ansible/general/roles/nvim/README.md

 This role is meant to build NeoVim from source files.
 Currently it does my personal configuration as well, but in near future I plan to extract that in another role to keep this one generic.

+For testing purposes this role contains 3 alternative variations.
+Refer to default variables to toggle one or the other.

 ## Requirements

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.